 1. Stanley Park, Vancouver

 Stanley Park is definitely our top pick to explore in any season, but the colours really pop in the fall.
-This stunning 400-hectares of natural West Coast rainforest provides views of the city, water and mountains, as well as a feast of trees changing colour along the park’s famous seawall.
+This stunning 400-hectare natural West Coast rainforest provides views of the city, water and mountains, as well as a feast of trees changing colour along the park’s famous seawall.

-Drive, walk or cycle along the seawall; or take a walk on one of the many trails throughout the park.
+You can drive, walk, or cycle along the seawall or take a walk on one of the many trails throughout the park.

 Vancouver fall colours in Stanley Park.
 Photo: Wendy Nordvik-Carr©